Executive MBA (Master of Business Administration)

 Work placement / study abroad

-Executive MBA students tend to be in employment while undertaking the course, as such, a work placement is not offered.
-There are opportunities to conduct live case studies within several host organisation and students may decide to undertake their Management Project in an organisation other than their own.
+The majority of the Executive MBA are in employment while undertaking the course, as such, a work placement is not offered.
+There are usually opportunities to conduct live case studies within several organisations and students may decide to undertake their Management Project in an organisation other than their own.

 Apply